 The job market, for the most part, wherever you live, is never a secure thing.
-One day you could be working in your office, fielding calls from people interested in hiring you to refer them to the best Extreme Air service technician for instance, and the next day you could find yourself in a market that doesn't have too many painting companies still in business.
+One day you could be working in your office, fielding calls from people interested in hiring you to refer them to the best wastewater treatment equipment system technician for instance, and the next day you could find yourself in a market that doesn't have too many painting companies still in business.
 You never know when such a day might come but it's always good to be prepared for such a day.
 Who knows, you might be a certified part time bookkeeper in Mississauga as well as a notable talent agency.
 In that case, you're pretty much covered for when that day you need a new job comes because you will already have skills and qualifications in two different fields.

 Not everyone is that lucky though.
 Some people spend their whole lives in the same field.
 Or have only gone to school for one certain skill.
 If that day comes when you have to quit your job and live off saving or government support, you might regret not learning another skill.
 So, why not take charge now so that you never have to worry about not being able to work in a different industry?
 It is never a bad idea to have knowledge or skills in another trade or career field.
 That way you will have something to fall back on if you lose your current line of employment.